rebel7580/rebel7580.github.io/Wx/controlvars.md

 <i>User Variable</i> and <u>Object</u> to the variable desired.
 If used in expressions, variable name should be surrounded by "${}".
 Remember that control variable names are case sensitive.
-See the Control plug-in Help for more information.</p>
+See the Control plug-in Help for more information.

-<p>To display an icon depicting the current
+<br><br>To display an icon depicting the current
 conditions, after adding a new widget and selecting a style, use the image tab to set up the name of the <i>WeatherIcon</i> control variable.
 The weather site updates icons according to both weather conditions